guaix-ucm/rawplot/README.md

 ## rawplot-master

 Utility to make master bias, dark or flat frames from a series of RAW files.
-Produces a 3D FITS cube.
+Produces a 3D FITS cube, one layer per color.

 ```bash